Information about the Complaint Process

 Professional Conduct Committee

-The Professional Conduct Committee, composed of three RPNs and a public representative, reviews the complaint and determines how to best deal with the matter.
+The Professional Conduct Committee is composed of RPNs and a public representative and they review the complaint and determines how to best deal with the matter.

 When the Committee reviews a complaint, there are certain actions they are permitted to take.
 The Committee’s options are identified in section 24(1) of the Registered Psychiatric Nurses Act and include: